Jemurai/policy/policies/Acceptable_Use_Policy.md

 # Acceptable Use Policy

-This policy describes how Jemurai employees will be expected to use the resources we provide, including laptops, cloud resources, security tools and more.
+This policy describes how {{company_name}} employees will be expected to use the resources we provide, including laptops, cloud resources, security tools and more.

 ## Personal Devices